What Ever Happened to SpongeBob?

 The episode was written by Casey Alexander, Zeus Cervas, and Steven Banks, and the animation was directed by supervising director Alan Smart and Tom Yasumi.
 The episode features a guest appearance by Ray Liotta as the voice of the leader of the Bubble Poppin' Boys.
 The episode's premiere pulled an average of 7.7 million viewers, but received mixed to negative reviews from critics.
-Years after the episode first aired, the theme song of the episode was replaced with the generic main theme song internationally, but in the UK, it was replaced by the season 1-season 7 theme song.

 Plot summary

-SpongeBob wakes up on a normal day as usual and wants to spend time with his friends.
-However, he ends up angering them: he accidentally breaks Gary's shell, crushes a cake Patrick made for his mother's birthday, disturbs Squidward's sleep (as usual), destroys Sandy's new robot, and deep-fries Mr. Krabs and two of his dollar bills.
-Each of these is met with SpongeBob being thrown out and derogatively called "Idiot Boy".
-After this happens so frequently, SpongeBob comes to believe none of them like him anymore and decides to leave Bikini Bottom.
-As he leaves, however, he becomes spooked in the dark and ends up falling off a cliff and bumping his head, knocking himself unconscious.
+SpongeBob wakes up on a normal day as usual, hoping to have a good day.
+However, a series of bad events happen throughout the day: he accidentally breaks Gary's shell when hugging him too hard, accidentally crushes a cake Patrick made for his mother's birthday, disturbs Squidward's beauty sleep, destroys Sandy's new robot or her invention, and accidentally deep-fries Mr. Krabs and two of his dollar bills.
+Each of these is met with SpongeBob being thrown out and angrily called "idiot boy" by all of his friends.

+A devastated SpongeBob, believing none of his friends like him anymore and want him out of town, decides to leave Bikini Bottom.
+He leaves Gary with food and, without telling anyone else, walks out of town with a blanket-on-a-stick of supplies.
+That night, however, SpongeBob gets spooked in the dark and runs off a cliff, repeatedly bumping his head on the cliff rocks and getting knocked unconscious.
 Back in Bikini Bottom, Sandy and Patrick find a goodbye note from SpongeBob inside his pineapple and, feeling remorseful, show it to Mr. Krabs and Squidward.
 To make matters worse, without SpongeBob making Krabby Patties at the Krusty Krab, the city breaks out into massive chaos.
-To retrieve SpongeBob, Sandy creates a sea sponge locator device, only for Squidward, having no intention of finding SpongeBob, to smash it with a mallet.
-Angered by this, Mr. Krabs bribes Squidward to find SpongeBob on foot, promising him a Fabergé egg as a reward; Squidward is followed by Patrick and Sandy.
+The four resolve to retrieve SpongeBob.
+To this end, Sandy creates a sea sponge locator device, only for Squidward, having no intention of finding SpongeBob, to smash it with a mallet.
+Angered by this, Mr. Krabs bribes Squidward to find SpongeBob on foot by promising him a Fabergé egg as a reward, accompanied by Patrick and Sandy.